It’s going to be harder to lose weight as you get older. That’s just a fact of life.

 “Has something happened — a change in relationship or job?
 Has that affected the times that you’re eating, how and what you’re eating, and who you’re eating with?
 Those changes in eating nutritionally can affect your weight,” Weiner said.
 “If you used to eat with other people, you maybe had more vegetables.
 Alone, you may be eating less healthy foods.”

-Changes in sleep patterns have also been associated with weight gain.
+Changes in sleep patterns have also been.

 While you might have stayed up late in your 20s and not seen any weight issues, less sleep after 40 — by then, more likely due to parenting or a demanding job than partying all night — is more of a problem.